DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Treemap chart

-A treemap chart presents a hierarchical visualization of data as a set of rectangular tiles and makes it easy to spot patterns.
-Several tiles can be collected into a group.
-The sizes of tiles are proportional to the values of the data items they represent.
+The Treemap chart displays hierarchical data as a set of rectangular tiles, which makes patterns easy to spot.
+You can collect several tiles into a group.
+The size of each tile is proportional to the value of its data item.

 ![Treemap chart sizing planets by value with a color legend in DHTMLX Suite](/img/chart/treemap.png)